 Because it is hard, diamond is used in high speed cutting tools, eg diamond-tipped saws.

-C60 fullerene (also known as a buckyball) is also made of only carbon atoms, but it forms molecules of 60 carbon atoms.
+C60 fullerene which is a simple molecular structure (also known as a buckyball) is also made of only carbon atoms, but it forms molecules of 60 carbon atoms.
 The molecule has weak intermolecular forces of attraction between them which take little energy to overcome.
 Hence C60 fullerene has a low melting point, and it is soft.

 C60 fullerene cannot conduct electricity.
 Although in each molecule every carbon is only covalently bonded to 3 others and the other electrons are delocalised, these electrons cannot jump between different molecules.